 Put Some Thought into Your Network: When you setup your WiFi network, there are a litany of options.
 Most users see all those options relating to a complicated topic and get overwhelmed.
 Most people I know are just happy when they can keep their WiFi working, but a tiny amount of effort here can pay off huge in terms of added security.
 Every network has needs that are individual, but some rules apply across the board.
 Your WiFi setup generally depends on your router, but most aspects can be viewed through

 System Preferences > Network There are few reasons to EVER have an "Open" network, so require a password and make it relatively complex (10+ digits with a variety… you know the drill).
 Setting your security to WPA2 is your best bet for a high level of security that isn't too difficult to setup.
-If you're looking for the ability to allow specific devices, I'd suggest looking into allowing network access based on Timed Access Control (Tutsplus - Timed Access Control on Airport).
+If you're looking for the ability to allow specific devices, I'd suggest looking into allowing network access based on Timed Access Control (Tutsplus - Timed Access Control on Airport) or Utilizing 802.1 functionality.
 It takes a little work, but knowing exactly who can access your network narrows down your possible exposure a ton!

 Utilize a VPN: Detailing the setup of a "Virtual Private Network" is beyond the scope of this post, but it's quickly becoming a requirement for anyone wanting to do work on the road.
 Here are a couple articles that cover the topic very well - Lifehacker & Apple.
 In principal a VPN connects to another server or computer and creates a temporary link to each other.
 The traffic is extensively going from one device to another, then out to accessible resources (internet, media, mail, etc.).
 This linkage is generally referred to as a "tunnel", which is a useful way of thinking of it's primary security function.
 When an outside party attempts to access this tunnel, the whole thing collapses.
 Like a hole springing a leak (my least favorite driving based fear) a small breach in security collapses the entire connection.
 Your remote VPN settings can be accessed from